 That is where AB testing comes in handy.

-AB testing (sometimes referred to as split testing) is the process of testing multiple variations or designs of webpage against the original page with the goal of determining which page generates more conversions.
+A/B testing (sometimes referred to as split testing) is the process of testing multiple new designs of a webpage against the original design of that page with the goal of determining which design generates more conversions.

 Latest Blog Posts